Tihar full detail information

 The 5 days of Tihar

-The festival shows respect not only to the gods but also to animals like crow, cow, oxen and dog.
+The festival shows respect not only to the gods but also to animals like crows, cows, oxen, and dogs.
 The 5 days of Tihar are Kaag Tihar (Day 1), Kukur Tihar (Day 2), Gai Tihar and Lakshmi Puja (Day 3), Govardhan Puja (Day 4) and Bhai Tika (Day 5).

 DAY 01: First day of Tihar is Kaag Tihar (crow)

-In Nepal Tihar begins with Kaag Tihar on Trayodashi of Kartik Krishna Paksha (the 13th day of the waning moon), is the day of the crow and this day crow is worshipped.
-Kaag Tihar is known as KWO PUJA in Newa language.
-Crow is know as informant of Yama.
-Crow is worshipped by offering rice, sweets etc on the roof of the house.
+In Nepal, Tihar begins with Kaag Tihar on Trayodashi of Kartik Krishna Paksha (the 13th day of the waning moon), which is the day of the crow and this day crow is worshipped.
+Kaag Tihar is known as KWO PUJA in the Newa language.
+Crow is known as an informant of Yama.
+Crow is worshipped by offering rice, sweets, etc on the roof of the house.
 It is believed in Nepali society that the cawing of the crow is believed to be the prediction of hearing some bad news.
-Some people also says if a crow hits one’s head with their wings then it is considered as a misforutne or something bad to happen in coming days.
+Some people also say if a crow hits one’s head with their wings then it is considered as a misfortune or something bad to happen in the coming days.

 DAY 02: Second day of Tihar is Kukur Tihar (dog)

 On the second day is Kukur Tihar and it is known as KHICHA PUJA by Newars of Nepal.
-On this day dog is offered prayers, put Tika on dog’s forehead, calendula garlands and food in the morning as the agents of Yama, honors for their loyalty.
+On this day dog is offered prayers, Tika on the dog’s forehead, calendula garlands and food in the morning as the agents of Yama, honor their loyalty.

 DAY 03: Third day of Tihar is Gai Tihar and Laxmi Puja (cow and goddess of wealth)

-Gai Tihar and Laxmi Puja is on the third day of Tihar, the day also belongs to the cow that represents Laxmi.
-Cow is prayed in this day as “Gau mata”.
-Cow is considered as mother (mata) by Hindus and it is strictly prohibited to kill cow in Nepal.
+Gai Tihar and Laxmi Puja are on the third day of Tihar, the day also belongs to the cow that represents Laxmi.
+The cow is prayed on this day as “Gau mata”.
+The cow is considered a mother (mata) by Hindus and it is strictly prohibited to kill cow in Nepal.
 If anyone does that then he/she will be taken action legally.
-Cow is offered prayers with calendula garlands in the morning and Goddess Laxmi is worshipped in the evening.
+The cow is offered prayers with calendula garlands in the morning and Goddess Laxmi is worshipped in the evening.

-People clean their house, office, shops and surroundings during the day and in the evening decorated with lights such as candles, diyo (oil-wick lamps), electric lights to welcome the Goddess of Wealth.
+People clean their houses, offices, shops, and surroundings during the day and in the evening decorated with lights such as candles, diyo (oil-wick lamps), and electric lights to welcome the Goddess of Wealth.
 People make a path of footprints of Goddess Laxmi leading into the house.
 During this day, windows and doors are decorated with Marigold flowers.
 There will be lit up with extra lights inside and outside of the house in the evening.
-Diyo is kept on the doors, windows and stairs with the hope that the Goddess enters into the house.
-On this day, you can get beautiful view of brightly lit-up Kathmandu city on streets, roof-top or from hills near Kathmandu such as Swayambhu, Tarkeshwor etc. Laxmi Puja is a speacial festival for all because everyone’s life is deeply connected with wealth.
+Diyo is kept on the doors, windows, and stairs with the hope that the Goddess enters into the house.
+On this day, you can get a beautiful view of brightly lit-up Kathmandu city on the streets, roof-top, or from hills near Kathmandu such as Swayambhu, Tarkeshwor, etc. Laxmi Puja is a special festival for all because everyone’s life is deeply connected with wealth.

 Bhailo

-At night/evening, group of boys gather together to play Deusi, visits each house in the local community similar as the girls do during Bhailo.
+At night/evening, a group of boys gather together to play Deusi and visit each house in the local community similar to what the girls do during Bhailo.

 DAY 05: Fifth day of Tihar is Bhai tika (Brother’s Day)

-In Nepal, firecrackers are used for entertainment during the festival but Nepal government has banned using it.
-Firecrackers are banned in recent years because of increasing cases of injury.
-Nepal government declares 3 days national holiday during the festival.
-Cards, langur burja and kauda (a game of cowrie shells) is played during the festival but legally gambling is not allowed.
+In Nepal, firecrackers are used for entertainment during the festival but the Nepal government has banned using them.
+Firecrackers have been banned in recent years because of increasing cases of injury.
+Nepal government declared 3 days of national holiday during the festival.
+Cards, langur burja, and kauda (a game of cowrie shells) are played during the festival but legally gambling is not allowed.

 Story of Bhai Tika

-Once upon a time, there was a sister and brother living happily.
-Sister loved her brother a lot and one day, the sister had completed all her morning household like sweping floor, praying god and cooking food.
+Once upon a time, a sister and brother were living happily.
+Sister loved her brother a lot and one day, the sister had completed all her morning household like sweeping the floor, praying god and cooking food.
 Breakfast was ready but today her brother had not woken up yet.

-After few moments she was shocked to see the Yamaraj (Lord of Death) in her brother’s room.
+After a few moments, she was shocked to see the Yamaraj (Lord of Death) in her brother’s room.
 Yamaraj was there to take away her brother’s soul.
-It is believed that whem someone dies people say Yamaraj took away.
+It is believed that when someone dies people say Yamaraj took away.
 She refused to send her brother with Yamaraj and begged for his life but Yamaraj said I must take him.
 Lord of Death said it is the law of nature, people are born to die and no one is immortal.

 Now there is no way to save his brother.
-She wipes away her tears as an idea came into her mina and asks for one last thing to the Lord of Death.
+She wipes away her tears as an idea comes into her mind and asks for one last thing from the Lord of Death.
 She asks to do a ritual (puja) before sending his brother with Yamaraj but he says there is not much time left so he could not let her perform any rituals.
-Sister promises that it won’t take long and she will do as qucik as possible.
-After getting permission fom Yamaraj she start to perform rituals and requests the Lord of Death to be a part of this ritual.
-Yamaraj accepts it and the sister starts managing all necessary things for ritual.
+Sister promises that it won’t take long and she will do it as quickly as possible.
+After getting permission from Yamaraj she starts to perform rituals and requests the Lord of Death to be a part of this ritual.
+Yamaraj accepts it and the sister starts managing all the necessary things for the ritual.

-She started making mandala on the floor with inside a circle marked with water.
-A small circle is drawn with mustard oil at the center of the mandala then it is surrounded with rice, unhusked rice, black beans, black lentil and puffed rice.
+She started making mandalas on the floor inside a circle marked with water.
+A small circle is drawn with mustard oil at the center of the mandala then it is surrounded with rice, unhusked rice, black beans, black lentils, and puffed rice.
+After making the mandala, puja begins and she asks to sit Yamaraj first and then his brother.

-Firstly, she worshipped Yamaraj and next to her brother.
+Firstly, she worshipped Yamaraj and was next to her brother.
 She said “I am drawing a mystical border through this water, so that no harm may come your way.
-Until this oil dries off from the ground, this black beans grow, until this garland that I am putting on you dries off may nothing happen to you.
-After puja there is ritual of giving sagun with egg, small fish and alcohol for goodluck.
-She gave sagun to both of them and at the time of giving sagun, she cleaverly puts little salt on the boiled egg and gaves sagun to Yamaraj.
-Yamaraj takes sagun and after eating egg he finds that there was salt on them.
-Yamaraj stands up and shouts at her that the she made him eat salt.
+Until this oil dries off from the ground, these black beans grow, until this garland that I am putting on you dries off may nothing happen to you.
+After puja, there is a ritual of giving Sagun with egg, small fish, and alcohol for good luck.
+She gives Sagun to both of them and at the time of giving Sagun, she cleverly puts a little salt on the boiled egg and gives Sagun to Yamaraj.
+Yamaraj takes Sagun and after eating the egg he finds that there is salt in it.
+Yamaraj stands up and shouts at her that she made him eat salt.
 Sister says that the ritual is not completed yet and cannot leave before it’s done.
-She requests him take a seat.
-Yamaraj sat dowm thinking now he will have to repay the gratitude of this salt.
-Till today it is trongly believed in rural parts of Nepal that they will have to repay the gratitude of the salt.
+She requests him to take a seat.
+Yamaraj sat down thinking now he would have to repay the gratitude of this salt.
+Till today it is truly believed in rural parts of Nepal that they will have to repay the gratitude of the salt.

 Now, they are at the end of the ritual and it’s time to take his brother away but the sister cries saying please don’t take my brother away.
 Yamaraj says I have eaten your salt and I’m impressed by your attempt so I will not take him today.
 From that day people started celebrating Bhai Tika every year.